Xingyi, Guizhou: Geography

+Xingyi borders Anlong County to the east, Xilin County and Longlin County, Guangxi to the south, Luoping County and Fuyuan County, Yunnan to the west, and Xingren, Pu'an County and Panzhou to the north.

 The city has an area of 2911 square kilometers, and a population of 784,032 as of 2010.
 It is under the administration of the Qianxinan Buyei and Miao Autonomous Prefecture.

 Transportation

 Xingyi is served by the Nanning–Kunming Railway and by the Xingyi Wanfenglin Airport.

 Biodiversity hotspot

 Based on Red Data Book listed endangered species of fish, amphibians, reptiles, and mammals, Xingyi is one of nine vertebrate biodiversity hotspots of China.